 Why do life insurance companies care if I have been diagnosed with Bronchiectasis?

-In order to better understand why a life insurance company is going to “care” if any individual has been diagnosed with Bronchiectasis, it pays to take a moment and actually define exactly what Bronchiectasis is and how it affects those who have been diagnosed with this pre-existing medical condition.
+To better understand why a life insurance company is going to “care” if any individual has been diagnosed with Bronchiectasis, it pays to take a moment and actually define exactly what Bronchiectasis is and how it affects those who have been diagnosed with this pre-existing medical condition.

-Bronchiectasis is a chronic pre-existing medical condition where the lungs’ airways or bronchi become damaged causing them to become “thickened”.
-As a result, mucus is allowed to “build” up within the damaged airways increasing one’s risk for infections.
-This “damage” to one’s airways can be caused by a wide variety of different conditions including:
+Bronchiectasis is a chronic pre-existing medical condition where the lungs’ airways or bronchi become damaged, causing them to become “thickened”.
+As a result, mucus is allowed to “build” up within the damaged airways, increasing one’s risk for infections.
+This “damage” to one’s airways can be caused by a wide variety of different conditions, including:

 - A compromised immune system,